 Is There a Difference Between Improper Lane Usage and Improper Lane Change?

 Not really.
 The two charges are more or less synonymous, and the wording may vary depending on what the police officer writes on the ticket.
 At the end of the day, either charge carries the same penalty.

-Penalties for Improper Lane Change
+Penalties for Improper Lane Change in Louisiana